syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Provide-the-Report-Parameters-in-code-behind.md

 ---
 layout: post
 title: Report Parameters in code behind | ReportViewer | WPF | Syncfusion
-description: Provide the report parameters in code behind for Syncfusion WPF ReportViewer control, its elements and more.
+description: Provide the report parameters in code behind for Syncfusion WPF ReportViewer control, its elements, and more.
 platform: wpf
 control: ReportViewer
 documentation: ug